-- Atlas CareMap Toolkit anyone can use it to build their map or help someone else with building their Care Map. - Compassionate Communities Startup Toolkit help passionate community members start a Compassionate Community initiative in their community.
+- Atlas CareMap Toolkits anyone can use it to build their map or help someone else with building their Care Map. - LEAP Carers - is free online, interactive self-learning course that provides carers with information and resources to help them provide care to their family or friends living with a serious illness.

-Visit www.pallium.ca/CompassionateCommunities to access these resources and more!
+Visit www.pallium.ca/care-connections/ to access these resources and more!